AndyShiue/Ende-readme/README.md

    wierd.weird = doNothing; -- It works.
    ```

-   An instance of a non-`dyn` `record` is a constant if all of its fields are constants.
+   An instance of a non-classy `record` is a constant if all of its fields are constants.
-   An instance of a `dyn record` is never a constant.
+   An instance of a classy `record` is never a constant.
-   A `dyn record` cannot have field in any mode other than named/unnamed normal mode.
+   A classy `record` cannot have field in any mode other than named/unnamed normal mode.

 ## `const(fundamental)`